cc-archive/cc-cert-core/contents/licenses/remixed.md

 ![Combination of chilies](https://github.com/creativecommons/cc-cert-core/blob/master/images/licenses/chilies.jpg "Combination of chilies")

-*[Combination of chilies](https://flickr.com/photos/cityfoodsters/16344463891 "Combination of chilies") by [City Foodsters](https://flickr.com/people/cityfoodsters) is licensed under [CC BY](https://creativecommons.org/licenses/by/2.0/)*
+*"[Combination of chilies](https://flickr.com/photos/cityfoodsters/16344463891 "Combination of chilies")" by [City Foodsters](https://flickr.com/people/cityfoodsters) is licensed under [CC BY](https://creativecommons.org/licenses/by/2.0/)*

 Exclusive conditions allow people to choose perfect licenses, adjusted to their needs but it also influence a lot, how this work will be used.